-Here we show that GnRH-II has comparable effects as GnRH-I in pituitary cells from 4 to 6-day-old rats.
-Both agonists evoked comparable $[Ca^{2+}]i$ signals and secretory outputs in a dose-dependent manner, a finding consistent with a major role of calcium signals in controlling exocytosis of dense core vesicles in these cells (Hille et al., 1994).
-Three lines of evidence argue against the functional expression of GnRHR-II in neonatal gonadotrophs: 1.
-There was no difference in the maximum LH and FSH response when cells were stimulated with the supramaximal agonist concentrations (300 nM); 2.
-The action of two agonists was not additive; 3.
-Antide inhibits GnRHR-I and GnRHR-II signaling with the EC50 concentrations of 1 and 10000 nM, respectively (Neill, 2002).
-In our hands, the action of both agonists was abolished by 10 nM of this GnRHR-I-specific blocker.
+Here we show that GnRH-II has comparable effects as GnRH-I in pituitary cells from 4- to 6-day-old rats.
+Both agonists evoked comparable [Ca2+]i signals and secretory outputs in a dose-dependent manner, a finding consistent with a major role of calcium signals in controlling exocytosis of dense core vesicles in these cells (Hille et al. 1994).
+Three lines of evidence argue against the functional expression of GnRHR-II in neonatal gonadotrophs: 1) there was no difference in the maximum LH and FSH response when cells were stimulated with the supramaximal agonist concentrations (300 nM), 2) the action of two agonists was not additive, and 3) Antide inhibits GnRHR-I and GnRHR-II signaling with the EC50 concentrations of 1 and 10000 nM, respectively (Neill 2002).
+In our hands, the action of both agonists was abolished by 10 nM of this GnRHR-Ispecific blocker.

-We also found that the EC{50} value for GnRH-II was about 3 times rightward shifted compared to GnRH-I, which is consistent with heterologous activation of the GnRHR-I in neonatal rat pituitary.
+We also found that the EC50 value for GnRH-II was shifted about three times rightward compared to GnRH-I, which is consistent with heterologous activation of the GnRHR-I in neonatal rat pituitary.
 Theoretically, an activation of receptor with ligand of lower affinity could induce differences in receptor conformation changes and lower effect.
-In the case G proteincoupled receptors, domain that determine agonist specificity does not affect interaction with G protein on the intracellular side of the receptor (Colquhoun, 1998) which could explain why maximum effect stimulated by both GnRHs was identical.
-These results are in agreement with previous finding obtained on pituitary cells from adult monkey or rats (Okada et al., 2003) and from 15-day-old rats (Mongiat et al., 2004) showing that GnRH-II increases production of intracellular IP3, and gonadotropin secretion by activating GnRH-I receptors.
+In the case of G protein-coupled receptors, the domain that determines agonist specificity does not affect interaction with G protein on the intracellular side of the receptor (Colquhoun 1998).
+This could explain why maximum effect of stimulation with both GnRHs was identical.
+These results are in agreement with previous findings obtained in pituitary cells from adult monkey or rats (Okada et al. 2003) and from 15-day-old rats (Mongiat et al. 2004) showing that

+GnRH-II increases production of intracellular IP3 and gonadotropin secretion by activating GnRH-I receptors.

-In vertebrates, including rats, GnRH-II is more widely distributed than GnRH-I, indicating that it might have several roles (Millar et al., 2001).
-However, gene for GnRHR-II could not be detected in peripubertal rats (Mongiat et al., 2004) and we also have failed to produce direct evidence of mRNA transcript for GnRHR-II in total RNA from neonatal pituitary (Balik, unpublished).
-The finding that GnRH-II can activate GnRH-I receptor in neonatal rat pituitary, and was a less effective stimulator oft both LH and FSH secretion than was GnRH-I, support the idea that it may have main biological effects in nonreproductive functions in the rat .
+In vertebrates, including rats, GnRH-II is more widely distributed than GnRH-I, indicating that it might have several roles (Millar et al. 2001).
+However, gene for GnRHR-II could not be detected in peripubertal rats (Mongiat et al. 2004) and we have also failed to obtain direct evidence of mRNA transcript for GnRHR-II in total RNA from neonatal pituitary (Balík, unpublished).
+The findings that GnRH-II can activate GnRH-I receptor in neonatal rat pituitary, and that GnRH-II was a less effective stimulator of both LH and FSH secretion than was GnRH-I, support the idea that it may have main biological effects in non-reproductive functions in the rat.